DylanSec-AR/DylanSec-AR.github.io/_posts/2026-01-27-usersupport.md

 ---

 A recent highlight was helping a friend access a website that loaded fine for me but errored out for him, pointing to an ISP-level DNS issue.
-Suspecting a block or misconfiguration, I first suggested switching to a public DNS like Cloudflare's 1.1.1.1 via Windows Command Prompt (commands: netsh interface ipv4 add dnsserver "Wi-Fi" 1.1.1.1 index=1).
+Suspecting a block or misconfiguration, I first suggested switching to a public DNS like Cloudflare's 1.1.1.1 via Windows Command Prompt.
 When he struggled with CLI, I pivoted to a simpler tool: recommending the Cloudflare WARP app, which automates DNS changes, adds encryption, and bypasses restrictions.
 Installation took minutes, and it fixed the problem instantly, restoring access.
-This incident showcased quick thinking—ruling out browser caches or VPNs first—and emphasized user-centric support: adapting instructions to skill levels.
+This incident showcased quick thinking, ruling out browser caches or VPNs first and emphasized user-centric support: adapting instructions to skill levels.
 It also highlighted DNS vulnerabilities, like ISP censorship, and how tools like WARP enhance privacy without complexity.
-The fix prevented ongoing frustration and educated him on basic networking, aligning with CCNA concepts like DNS resolution hierarchies.
+The fix prevented ongoing frustration and educated him on basic networking, aligning with concepts like DNS resolution hierarchies.